ITE College Central murder: Background

-Seet Cher Hng, who had one sister in his family, was born in 1952.
-Upon reaching adulthood, Seet married twice in his life.
-He married his first wife in 1981 and they had a son, before subsequently, the couple divorced on an unspecified date.
-When Seet's former wife from his first marriage was approached by the media in 2018, she only revealed she did not contact Seet for all these years since their divorce and never wanted to have anything to do with him, but she refused to divulge further details about her life with Seet and their separation, implying that their marriage and separation was an unhappy and painful one.
+Seet Cher Hng, who had one sister, was born in 1952.
+Upon reaching adulthood, Seet married twice.
+He married his first wife in 1981 and they had a son before the couple divorced on an unspecified date.
+When Seet's first wife was approached by the media in 2018, she revealed she had not contacted Seet since their divorce and never wanted to have anything to do with him.

-Later, Seet met Low Hwee Geok when he was still employed in the training programme at Institute of Technical Education (ITE), and despite their age gap of ten years, Seet and Low fell in love and they married on 7 April 1993, and they had one daughter (aged 18 in 2018) together.
-Seet, however, had a compulsive addiction to gambling, and he often stole his wife's money to feed his gambling habit and also raked up huge debts from gambling, and this being the assumed reason why his first wife divorced him.
-As his debts grew bigger, Low got wind of her husband's gambling habit, and still, out of consideration for their daughter and her belief that Seet would repent and quit gambling, she remained by her side and even helped pay off part of his debt.
+Seet met Low Hwee Geok (born in November 1961) when he was still employed in the training programme at Institute of Technical Education (ITE), and despite their age gap of nearly ten years, Seet and Low fell in love and married on 7 April 1993.
+They had one daughter together.
+Seet, however, had a compulsive addiction to gambling, and he often stole his wife's money to feed his gambling habit, racking up huge debts from gambling (this is the assumed reason for his first divorce).
+As his debts grew bigger, Low got wind of her husband's gambling habit, but out of consideration for their daughter and her belief that Seet would repent and quit gambling, she remained by his side and even helped pay off part of his debt.
 However, Seet persisted in his old ways despite his wife's tries to dissuade him from gambling.

-During a 2008 family trip to Macau, when Seet disappeared to roam the local casinos to gamble, Low finally decided to open up and told her family members about Seet's gambling habits.
-After the advice and persuasion from her relatives, Low decided to divorce Seet, and the divorce request was finalized and granted on 13 June 2011.
+During a 2008 family trip to Macau, when Seet disappeared to roam the local casinos to gamble, Low finally told her family members about Seet's gambling habits.
+After advice and persuasion from her relatives, Low decided to divorce Seet.
+The divorce request was finalized and granted on 13 June 2011.
 The couple's condominium at Corporation Road was sold off and the proceeds were divided between Low and Seet.
-Seet retired on 30 June 2017 and was relying on his monthly Central Provident Fund (CPF) payouts.
+Seet retired on 30 June 2017 and relied on his monthly Central Provident Fund (CPF) payouts.

-Seet was unhappy with his shares of the proceeds despite having confirmed the finalization of his and Low's shares.
-Seet, who did not reflect on his mistakes, blamed Low for being unfaithful to him and had caused them to divorce in the first place; the allegations of Low's infidelity was proven false.
-Also, Seet himself needed money to continue to gamble.
-Between 2011 and 2018, he kept sending e-mails, which contained numerous demands to Low for money.
+Seet was unhappy with his share of the proceeds despite having confirmed the finalization of his and Low's shares.
+Seet blamed Low for being unfaithful to him and believed that had caused the divorce; the allegations of Low's infidelity was proven false.
+Seet also needed money to continue gambling.
+Between 2011 and 2018, he sent e-mails to Low, which contained numerous demands for money.